Digital Scholarship in the Humanities

 Fields of papers published in Digital Scholarship in the Humanities

-This network shows the specialization of papers published in Digital Scholarship in the Humanities.
-Nodes represent fields, and links connect fields that are likely to share authors.
+This network shows the impact of papers published in Digital Scholarship in the Humanities.
+Nodes represent research fields, and links connect fields that are likely to share authors.
+Colored nodes show fields that tend to cite the papers published in Digital Scholarship in the Humanities.

 Countries where authors publish in Digital Scholarship in the Humanities

-This map shows the geographic distribution of research published in Digital Scholarship in the Humanities.
-It shows the number of citations received by papers published by authors working in each country.
-You can also color the map by specialization and compare the number of papers published in Digital Scholarship in the Humanities with the expected number of papers based on a country's size and research output (numbers larger than one mean the country's share of papers is larger than expected).
+This map shows the geographic impact of research published in Digital Scholarship in the Humanities.
+It shows the number of citations coming from papers published by authors working in each country.
+You can also color the map by specialization and compare the number of citations received by papers published in Digital Scholarship in the Humanities with the expected number of citations based on a country's size and research output (numbers larger than one mean the country cites Digital Scholarship in the Humanities more than expected).

 Explore journals with similar magnitude of impact